-There are a lot of great ways to brew your favorite blend, so why choose a French Press?
+There are a lot of great ways to brew your favorite blend, so what’s the benefit of a French Press?
 For starters, this classic brew method generally gives you a fuller-bodied, bolder cup.
-It’s also low maintenance, which is perfect for those slow & easy weekend mornings when you haven’t quite fully woken up yet.
+It’s also pretty low maintenance, which is perfect for those slow & easy weekend mornings when you haven’t quite fully woken up yet.

 Start with the beans

 First, choose your favorite Cameron’s Coffee blend or flavor.
 The French Press lends itself well to any type of coffee, not just darker roasts.
-Give our Colombian Supremo a try for something on the lighter side.
+Give our 100% Colombian or Breakfast Blend a try for something on the lighter side.

 When using a French Press, grind setting is very important.
 Make sure your grounds are about as coarse as sea salt.
 We recommend using a burr grinder to get an even and consistent grind.
 This will ensure all the coffee in your press extracts at the same rate, which makes for smoother sipping.